 I never said I was blessed with grace and etiquette.

-It was usually served alongside a brisket or roast chicken, the sweet and savory always a treat, like candied sweet potatoes with turkey.
-Those are two holiday dinner pairings I crave every.single.year and then some ad infinitum.
+The kugel was usually served alongside a brisket or roast chicken, the sweet and savory always a treat, like candied sweet potatoes with turkey.
+Those are two holiday dinner pairings I crave every.single.year and then some.

 Whew!
 Did I cover ‘em all?